What was the Trojan War? Was it real?

 Hector successfully killed Patroclus, but when Achilles found out, was so angry that he rejoined the fight and killed Hector.

-He then dragged Hector's body behind his chariot around the city of Troy.
+He then dragged Hector's body behind his chariot around Patroclus' tomb, or in some versions, around the city of Troy itself.

 Watching his son's body being treated with such dishonour caused great grief to king Priam, who personally went to the Greek camp to beg Achilles for his son's body.

-Achilles was moved by Priam's grief and agreed to return Hector's body.
-He also held a grand funeral for Patroclus, during which he made peace with Menelaus.
+Achilles was moved by Priam's grief and agreed to return Hector's remains.
+He also held a grand funeral for Patroclus, during which he made peace with Agamemnon.

-The last part of the Trojan War story is told in the "Aeneid" by the Roman poet Virgil and other sources.
+The last part of the Trojan War story is told in the Aeneid by the later Roman poet Virgil and other sources.

-According to these sources, the war came to an end in the tenth year, when Odysseus devised a plan to sneak into Troy.
+According to them, the war came to an end in the tenth year, when Odysseus devised a plan to sneak into Troy.

 He instructed the Greeks to build a huge wooden horse, which they left outside the gates of Troy.